Skip to the content.

 Course content

 We code and talk about coding for two days.
 I don’t believe in slideshows.
-If there are more than 20 slides at the beginning and / or you don’t think they make any sense, you can gently punch me in the gut and make me stop.
+If there are too many slides at the beginning and / or you don’t think they make any sense, you can gently punch me in the gut and make me stop.

 We use libraries and ways of working that I personally think are good or otherwise worth presenting.
 The content lives on according to what I think is relevant and what the specicic interests of your class are.
 Experience has shown that the participants ultimately determine what we do with our two days together.

 Here are some bulletin points for each coaching day.
-Don’t think of these subjects in absolute terms or order, content is flexible.
+Don’t think of these subjects in absolute terms or order, content is flexible and changes with the times.
 If you have specific interests or development needs, please let me know about them beforehand so that I may be able to say something deeper than usual about these subjects.

 Day 1